independent-arg/yt-dlp-portable/README.md

 ---

 This script is a wrapper.
-All third-party tools (yt-dlp, FFmpeg, Node.js) belong to their respective owners and are subject to their own licenses.
+All third-party tools (yt-dlp, FFmpeg, deno) belong to their respective owners and are subject to their own licenses.

 ---